Join for FREE

 [edit] Conservation Status

 The Whooping Crane is on the U.S. Endangered Species List.
 It is classified as endangered in Colorado, Idaho, Kansas, Montana, North Dakota, Nebraska, New Mexico, Oklahoma, South Dakota, Texas, Utah, and Wyoming.
-The majestic Whooping Crane was reduced by hunting and habitat destruction to about 15 birds wintering in Texas in 1945 and is one of the rarest birds in North America.
-Strictly protected and monitored since then, the total population, with 162 cranes in captivity, has grown to 599.
-A population of about 270 cranes summers and breeds in Wood Buffalo National Park [1], Canada, on the Alberta-Northwest Territories border, and winters on the Gulf Coast of Texas at the Aransas National Wildlife Refuge and nearby coastal areas.
-The winter 2010-2011 census counted a total of 283 cranes, the highest record yet, but 4 birds (3 adults and 1 juvenile) died over the winter, leaving a total of 279 birds returning to Canada in the Spring.
-There were 41 juveniles at the end of the winter in March 2011.
+It was reduced by hunting and habitat destruction to about 15 birds wintering in Texas in 1945 and is one of the rarest birds in North America.
+Strictly protected and monitored since then, the total population has grown to just over 600 in February 2015, of which 310 in the wild population, 132 in re-establishment flocks, and 161 in captivity[2].
+The wild population of 310 cranes summers and breeds in Wood Buffalo National Park (wikipedia), Canada, on the AlbertaNorthwest Territories border, and winters on the Gulf Coast of Texas at the Aransas National Wildlife Refuge and nearby coastal areas.
+The winter 2015-2016 census estimated a total of 329 cranes, the highest record yet, and including 38 juveniles[3].

 The "Operation Migration" project trains juvenile Whooping Cranes to follow an ultralight aircraft in Wisconsin